dshemetov/Advent-of-Code-2018/README.md

 Things learned:
 * Mathematica has a built-in function for almost everything (e.g. see the three-line solution to Day 6 with [DistanceMatrix](https://reference.wolfram.com/language/ref/DistanceMatrix.html) and [Nearest](https://reference.wolfram.com/language/ref/Nearest.html)).
 * Even though Mathematica has fast built-ins, Python can be faster for simple for-loops (e.g. see Day 9 and the attached Python solution).
-* I did not have the courage to try to implement a linked-list in Mathematica for Day 9, so I just solved it with Python.
+I did not have the courage to try to implement a linked-list in Mathematica for Day 9.

 My only regret is that Mathematica notebooks are not Github viewable.
 Write that as my epitaph.